CodingItWrong/codingitwrong.com/_posts/2019-05-13-spring-framework-an-opinionated-intro.md

 - Project: Gradle Project
 - Language: Java
-- Spring Boot: 2.2.0 M2
+- Spring Boot: 2.2.4
-- Project Metadata: enter whatever you like
+- Project Metadata: for Artifact, enter "video-games"
 - Dependencies: Search for and add the following:
   - Web
   - JPA
   - PostgreSQL
   - Lombok

-Click "Generate Project" to download a zip file of your project.
+Click "Generate" to download a zip file of your project.
 Expand it and put it somewhere you like.
 Next, open IntelliJ and you should see the Welcome screen.
 Click "Import Project".
 Navigate to the `video-games` folder you created, then choose the `build.gradle` file and Open it.
 Keep all the defaults and click OK, and after a few screens the project should open in IntelliJ.
 A build process will run to download all the dependencies.

 Now we're set to start creating our web service.